rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 **Single DB estimate**

-Azure Server Sizing Calculator has 2 options: Single DB and DB Pool.
-The single database option is not directly applicable here because we have multiple databases, but it is still an indication of expected performance.
+Azure Server Sizing Calculator has 2 options: *Single DB* and *DB Pool*.
+The single database option is not directly applicable here because we have multiple databases, but it is still a good indication of expected performance.

 ![customer server DTU utilization](customer-dtu-estimation-throttling.png)

 **Elastic Pool estimate**

 *Elastic Pool* estimates are more complicated because there are [utilization limitations](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-pool#when-should-you-consider-a-sql-database-elastic-pool) per pool as well as per single database.
 An *Elastic Pool* works best when DBs have low average utilization with high peaks.
-A constant high load requires a higher service tier than it may appear.
+A constant high load in one of the pooled DBs requires a higher service tier for the entire pool.
+Azure SQL databases can be easily [re-arranged into multiple pools](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-pool-manage) to optimize the load.

 ![customer server DTU utilization as pool](customer-dtu-estimation-pool-labeled.png)

-Our workload appears to be a good fit for *SQL Pool* deployment with 20% of the DBs (32 out of 146) creating 80% of the load.
+In out case 20% of the DBs (32 out of 146) create 80% of the load.
+It may be more efficient to group the top-N databases into a separate pool to even out the performance per DB.

 ![per customer utilization](per-customer-utilisation.png)

-Not that the second busiest database in the graph is *tempdb*.
+Note that the second busiest database in the graph is *tempdb*.
 It is obviously overused and there is [some room for improvement](https://dba.stackexchange.com/questions/19870/how-to-identify-which-query-is-filling-up-the-tempdb-transaction-log).

-It may be more efficient to group the top-N databases into a separate pool to even out the performance per DB.

 #### Utilization breakdown

-The current on-prem hardware does not suffer from overloading and the end users are used to consistent server response time.
+The current on-prem hardware does not suffer from overloading and provides consistent server response time.
 The optimal tier choice should be the one above 100% utilization to maintain a comparable level of user experience.

 ![DTU estimate breakdown](customer-dtu-est-breakdown-labeled.png)